OpenBB-finance/OpenBB/website/content/bot/reference/discord/info/serverid.md

 # serverid

-This command allows the user to retrieve the Server ID of the current instance.
-The Server ID is a unique identifier associated with the server, and can be used to identify the server in various contexts.
+This command allows the user to retrieve the Server ID of discord room.
+The Server ID is a unique identifier associated with the server and is needed for some autoposting features when you link your account.

 ### Usage